-SECTION 8

-THE PREVENTATIVE CURRICULUM
+SECTION 8: THE PREVENTATIVE CURRICULUM

 The School curriculum provides for a range of means for promoting the health, wellbeing and safety of pupils.
+The School's Relationships and Sexuality Policy outlines the areas of the curriculum which address issues which may prevent harm.
+In particular, the Personal Development strand of Learning for Life and Work raises awareness of possible risk of harm in a wide range of areas and encourages pupils to make safe choices.
 Outside agencies may be engaged for the purpose of delivering information sessions.